SciSharp/LLamaSharp/README.md

 PM> Install-Package LLamaSharp
 ```

-Then, search and install one of the following backends:
+Then, search and install one of the following backends.
+(Please don't install two or more)

 ```
 LLamaSharp.Backend.Cpu  # cpu for windows, linux and mac (mac metal is also supported)